Contributor Guide

 from iodata import load_one

-import attr
+import attrs

 iodata = load_one("example.xyz")

-fields = attr.asdict(iodata, retain_collection_types=True)
+fields = attrs.asdict(iodata, retain_collection_types=True)

 A similar astuple function works as you would expect.